vxtools/beetle/README.md

 - SLES12
 Note: Support to other OSes can be added on an as-needed basis.

-## Step-1 : Run the Install script.
+## Step-1: Run the Install script.
 Identify the Linux distro that you are working on and run respective install scripts (on all Linux hosts connected to the array):

+## What it does

+- Configures the custom repos
+- Installs all the required packages
+- Install device-mapper and configures with vexata specific settings
+- Installs udev rules optmized for vexata array
+- Cleans up the custom repo

 ###### CentOS/Redhat/OEL/Fedora (version 7)
 ```